 It is the white cementing materials formed by partial or fully dehydration of the mineral mixed with particular diluent or hardener.

-When applied in a plastic state, set and hardened by chemical recombination with water.
+When applied in a plastic state, it set and hardened by chemical recombination with water.

 It is one of the earliest forms of fertilizer used in the United States and it has been applied to agricultural soils for over 250 years.

-It is a reasonably soluble source of essential plant vitamins, calcium and sulfur, and might improve general plant growth.
+It is a reasonably soluble source of essential plant vitamins, calcium and sulfur, and it might improve general plant growth.

 It is one of many panel products, the common name for a family of sheet products essentially consisting of gypsum.

-It includes boards, glass matte panels, abuse-resistant and impact-resistant panels and shaft liner panels.
+It includes boards, glass matte panels, abuse-resistant, impact-resistant panels and shaft liner panels.